 Wrapped up in a multicoloured, electropop haze, our very own Lorde has been intriguing since day one.
 Using the woes of adolescence as her muse, the Auckland native continues to turn the pop world completely on its head with every calculated move she makes.
 At only 24, Lorde has already secured two Grammy Awards, a Golden Globe nomination, appeared on Forbes’ 30 Under 30 list and her hit ‘Royals’ is considered one of the best-selling singles of all time.
 And she’s only just getting started.

-As we prepare for the drop of her third studio album Solar Power this year, we take a look at the incredibly successful discography of Lorde.
+To celebrate the drop of her third studio album Solar Power, we take a look at the incredibly successful discography of Lorde.

 The Love Club EP (2012)

 In the beginning, a burgeoning 12-year-old Lorde paired up with NZ producer Joel Little to create a neat little package of songs to showcase her talent.
 The Love Club EP was released exclusively to SoundCloud for free download and consisted of 5 tracks, including what would become her claim to fame: ‘Royals.’
 The gift Lorde showed went far beyond her age, revealing to not only NZ but the world what a fresh breath of air she was to the pop stratosphere.
 Taking inspiration from artists like Lana Del Rey and Florence and the Machine, The Love Club EP was sultry, dark, electric and beyond anything anyone had really ever heard before.